 For example, suppose you have a 4′ x 8′ router with 20″ of Z travel that weighs 1000 lbs.
 Note that even a fairly lightweight commercial CNC mill, like a Haas TM-1, will have travels of 30″ x 12″ x 16″ and a total weight of 3240 lbs–a much smaller envelope and a lot more weight.
 To perform at this kind of level of rigidity (and a TM-1 is not exactly the pinnacle of rigidity either) requires derating horsepower to 0.17 HP.

 Derating will take our numbers way down–22K rpm and 79 IPM for the full slot with a 3/16″ inch and a 2 flute.
 But, we’ll get the job done with better surface finish, accuracy, and less tendency to deflect the machine frame or chatter.

 Machining aluminum with a CNC Router is absolutely doable with most any router.
 It’s just a matter of matching your machine’s capabilities to the “sweet spot” feeds and speeds requirements of the material through wise selection of tooling and cutting parameters.
+A good feeds and speeds calculator like our G-Wizard can help you do that.
 Add to that the need for lubrication and being paranoid about chips piling up and you’re ready to tackle an aluminum project.